Sir Ivor Crewe is Master of University College, Oxford and President of the UK Academy of Social Sciences.

-Professor Sir Ivor Crewe is Master of University College, Oxford.
-He was Vice Chancellor of the University of Essex from 1995 to 2007, following spells as Pro Vice Chancellor Academic, founding Director of the Institute of Social and Economic Research and Head of the Department of Government, Co-Director of the British Election Study and Director of the ESRC Social Science Data Archive.
+He was Vice Chancellor of the University of Essex from 1995 to 2007, following spells at Essex as Pro Vice Chancellor Academic, the founding Director of the Institute of Social and Economic Research, Head of the Department of Government, Co-Director of the British Election Study and Director of the ESRC Social Science Data Archive.

 During his period as Vice Chancellor Sir Ivor was actively engaged on the national policy scene in higher education.
-He was Chair of the England and Northern Ireland Council of UniversitiesUK from 2001 to 2003 and President of UniversitiesUK from 2003 to 2005, when he led the university sector in support of the Government’s proposals for higher tuition fees.
+He was President of UniversitiesUK from 2003 to 2005, where he led the university sector in support of the Labour Government’s proposals for higher tuition fees.
 In 2018 he was appointed to the Independent Panel for Government’s Review of the Post-18 Education and Funding (the Augar Review).